coworking/member-terms-of-service/ToS.md

 CiC Signature:                ………………………………………………………………..
 Name:
-on behalf of and with the permission of [Organisation Name]
+on behalf of and with the permission of [Organization Name]
 Date: